descope-sample-apps/passportjs_sample/README.md

 persisted to a [SQLite](https://www.sqlite.org/) database.

 When a user first arrives at this app, they are prompted to sign in.
-The React app prompts the user for their username and password and makes an API call to authenticate with the backend.
-Once authenticated, a login session is established and maintained between the server and the user's browser with a cookie.
+The React app uses Descope flows to display the relevant flow (sign-in / sign-up) and the flow takes care of the authentication to generate the JWT for the backend.
+For demo purposes, the session and refresh tokens are kept in cookies and localstorage.
+WARNING: to be secure, you must configure Descope with your own custom domain and keep the refresh token in an http-only cookie.

 After signing in, the user can view, create, and edit todo items.
 Once again, interaction occurs via the React app, which makes API calls to fetch and modify data.
-The browser automatically includes the cookie set during login with each of these requests.
+The browser automatically includes the JWT cookie set during login with each of these requests.

-When the server receives a request, it authenticates the cookie and restores the login session, thus authenticating the user.
+When the server receives a request, it validates the JWT cookie thus authenticating the user.
 It then accesses or stores records in the database associated with the authenticated user.

 ## Implementation

 This app conforms with the [TodoMVC](https://todomvc.com/) [specification](https://github.com/tastejs/todomvc/blob/master/app-spec.md), with two notable exceptions.
-First, it adds a user login and registration system to the app.
+First, it adds a user login and registration system to the app via flows.
 Second, it persists data remotely rather than in `localStorage`.
 Remote storage is accessed via an API that conforms with [Todo-Backend](https://todobackend.com/), which is also extended to support authentication.